GetDutchie/brick/README.md

 ![An intuitive way to work with persistent data](./doc/logo.svg)

-An intuitive way to work with persistent data.
+An intuitive way to work with persistent data in Dart.

 ## Why Brick?